 - Put the groundnut into a blender or dry mill, blend till smooth.

-- Add some of the stock into the blended groundnut, add the Uziza or Uda, add onions and crayfish, blend till you get a thicken fine paste and set aside.
+- Add some of the stock into the blended groundnut, add the Uziza, onions and crayfish, blend till you get a thick fine paste and set aside.

 - Wash and cut the pumpkin leaves into tiny pieces, if you are using bitter leaf, wash very well to reduce the bitter taste.